-Eric Trump Uses Anti-Semitic Language In Interview With Fox & Friends
+Eric Trump Uses Anti-Semitic Language In Interview With ‘Fox & Friends’

 “You can write a sensational nonsense book, CNN will definitely have you on there because they love to trash the president.
 It’ll mean you sell three extra books, you make three extra shekels — I mean, at the behest [sic] of the American people, at the behest of our country and a president that’s doing a phenomenal job by every quantifiable metric,” said Trump.

-Most recently, the term has been bandied about by those on the alt-right as an anti-semitic term, especially on the message boards of known alt-right websites like 4chan.
+Most recently, the term has been bandied about by those on the alt-right as an anti-Semitic term, especially on the message boards of known alt-right websites like 4chan.
 Though the hosts did not comment on Trump’s use of the word, several Twitter users took exception to it.

-One user wrote: “The only people who refer to being paid off as wanting “extra shekels” are Israelis speaking Hebrew and anti-Semites speaking English outside Israel.
+One user wrote, “The only people who refer to being paid off as wanting ‘extra shekels’ are Israelis speaking Hebrew and anti-Semites speaking English outside Israel.
 Eric Trump doesn’t speak Hebrew, so you know exactly who he has been reading online.”

-Another said: “I don’t know if it’s more sad or shocking that someone who’s sister is now an orthodox Jew and sister in law is Jewish would say that.
+Another said, “I don’t know if it’s more sad or shocking that someone who’s sister is now an orthodox Jew and sister in law is Jewish would say that.
 Even in mixed families, it’s there,” referring to the fact that Trump’s sister, Ivanka, converted to Judaism when she married her husband, Jared Kushner.

 In addition to Trump’s comment, he stated that the Democrats are against law enforcement, plan to raise taxes, and only care about plastic straws.
 He also praised his father, saying he was doing a wonderful job for responding to Hurricane Florence, a category 3 storm that is not set to touch down until the weekend.